Langmeier Backup

 Recommendation

-If data confidentiality is not a high priority and sufficiently powerful hardware is not available, 128-bit encryption should be sufficient at present.
-However, if you want to be on the safe side or encode sensitive data, you should choose 256-bit encryption in Langmeier Backup.
+If data confidentiality is not your highest priority and your hardware is not particularly powerful, 128-bit encryption is currently sufficient for most use cases.
+However, if you wish to maximize security or need to protect sensitive information, you should opt for 256-bit encryption in Langmeier Backup.

 about the author Alexander Vogt